electron/electron/docs/api/base-window.md

     `appearance-based`, `light`, `dark`, `medium-light`, and `ultra-dark` are deprecated and have been removed in macOS Catalina (10.15).
-  * `tabbingIdentifier` string (optional) _macOS_ - Tab group name, allows opening the window as a native tab on macOS 10.12+.
+  * `tabbingIdentifier` string (optional) _macOS_ - Tab group name, allows opening the window as a native tab.
 Windows with the same tabbing identifier will be grouped together.
 This also adds a native new tab button to your window's tab bar and allows your `app` and window to receive the `new-window-for-tab` event.